Registration Renewal in Connecticut

-- Commercial Vehicle fees vary based on the vehicle’s weight and renewal cycle (e.g. semi-annual or annual)
+- Commercial vehicles: Fees vary based on the vehicle's weight and renewal cycle (e.g. semi-annual or annual).

-- Federal Clean Air Act Fee for gas and diesel-powered vehicles only― $10 ($5 for residents 65 or older on an annual renewal cycle)
+- Federal Clean Air Act Fee for gas and diesel-powered vehicles only― $10 ($5 for residents 65 years old or older on an annual renewal cycle).

 Renewal Late Fees and Penalties

-- A $10 late fee for failing to register within five calendar days after your registration's expiration date
+- $10 late fee for failing to register within 5 calendar days after your registration's expiration date.

-- If required to get your emissions tested, but fail to do so within 30 days of your test date, you'll be docked a $20 late fee
+- $20 late fee if required to get your emissions tested, but fail to do so within 30 days of your test date, you may be denied from renewing online.

-If you’re on active duty or have been honorably discharged from service in the past two years, you may be able to waive the registration renewal fee.
+If you're on active duty or have been honorably discharged from service in the past 2 years, you may be able to waive the registration renewal fee.